Dr Tom Williams

 Research interests

-I study the early evolution of life using phylogenetic and comparative genomic methods (that is, with bioinfomatics, on a computer).
-The key questions relate to the nature of early life, the phylogeny of prokaryotes, the processes of microbial/genome evolution, and the origin of eukaryotic cells.
+I study the early evolution of life using bioinformatics, phylogenetics and comparative genomics.
+The key questions relate to the nature of early life, the phylogeny of prokaryotes, the processes of microbial/genome evolution, the evolution of metabolism and the origin of eukaryotic cells.

 Current group members include:

-- Dr. James Clark (Leverhulme PDRA, with Alistair Hetherington, Bristol): plant phylogeny
+- Dr. James Clark (with Alistair Hetherington, Bristol): plant phylogeny.

-- Edmund Moody (Royal Society PhD student): early evolution and the "tree of life"
+- Dr. Edmund Moody: early evolution and the tree of life.

 Get in touch if you are interested in joining, particularly if you want to work on "deep time" phylogenetics of prokaryotes or microbial eukaryotes.